mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

 Well now, we can't use `read`, because it's gross.
 What else is there?
 While investigating `readEither`, you may have come across [`readMaybe`](https://hackage.haskell.org/package/base-4.8.1.0/docs/Text-Read.html).
 It's almost exactly what we need.

-I say almost, because in the event of bad input it only returns a `Nothing`, which tells us exactly that about why the transform failed.
+I say almost, because in the event of bad input it only returns a `Nothing`, which tells us exactly nothing about why the transform failed.
 It would be better to use `Either`.
 We could use a case statement to transform a `Maybe` into an `Either`, but since this is needed so often, someone made a function to do it, [`maybeToEither'](https://hackage.haskell.org/package/MissingH-1.3.0.1/docs/Data-Either-Utils.html).

 This allows us to have a simple function that looks like this: